Division of Debts

 FAMILY LAW ATTORNEYS ASSISTING RESIDENTS OF THE ATLANTA AREA

 If you are seeking a Georgia divorce, one of the issues you may need to address is the division of marital debts.
 Although the term “division of assets” is more often used, the term applies not only to assets but also to marital debts.
 This can be a thorny issue, particularly if there are significant debts at stake.
-Individuals in the Atlanta area can consult the family law lawyers at the Law Offices of Thomas C. Rowsey for guidance in these matters.
+Individuals in the Atlanta area can consult the lawyers at Rowsey & Stelter for guidance in these family law matters.
 We have extensive experience assisting residents of Roswell, Sandy Springs, Alpharetta, and other communities throughout Fulton, DeKalb, and Cobb Counties.

 HOW EQUITABLE DISTRIBUTION MAY APPLY TO DEBTS

 In Georgia, marital assets and debts must be divided “equitably.”
 This does not mean equally, but “fairly,” in accordance with what a family court deems appropriate.

 All debts of the spouses are either separate or marital.
 Certain types of debts are relatively easy to classify.
 For example, if one spouse had an outstanding student loan debt incurred prior to marriage, that debt would be the separate debt of the spouse who incurred the debt.
 As a general rule, debts that pre-date the marriage are separate debt.